SimonProgrammer/bold-test-frontend/README.md

 5. For development environment execute ``npm run dev``
 6. For production environment execute ``npm run build``

-## Missing unit tests
+## Missing end to end tests

-The unit test can create with cypress for evaluate flows of this app web:
+The end to end test can create with cypress for evaluate flows of this app web:

 1. Change period filter
 2. Change payment type